vspinu/commix/README.md

 ```

 New custom actions are straightforward to write.
 See the documentation of
-`defaction` and `run-action` and see the source code of the built-in action for
+`def-path-action` and `run-path-action` and see the source code of the built-in action for
 a self-explanatory tutorial.
 See also [How it works][#how-it-works] below.

 All built-in life-cycle actions are graph-isomorphic in the sense that they